 - if a sponsored worker’s contract of employment is terminated (including where the individual resigns or is dismissed).
 Such a report should include the contact details of the individual and the name and address of any new employer or institution that the individual has joined if the sponsor is aware of this

 - if the sponsor stops sponsoring the individual for any other reason (for example, if the individual moves into an immigration category that does not require a sponsor)

 - if there are any significant changes in the individual’s circumstances, for example, a promotion or change in job title or core duties (but not annual pay rise) or if the duration of employment is reduced

 - a reduction in salary from the level stated on the individual's Certificate of Sponsorship (CoS)

 - the location an individual is employed at changes – this includes where an individual is working at a different client’s site

 - if an individual's employment is affected by TUPE or similar protection

 Further information and support

-The guidelines on this page are an abridged version of guidelines from the UKVI.
+The guidelines on this page are an abridged version of guidelines from UKVI.

-The rules and regulations pertaining to immigration can be complex.
+The rules and regulations relating to immigration can be complex.
 If you are in any doubt about any aspect of the above, please contact the Staff Immigration Team at email@example.com.